informalsystems/quint/quint/apalache-dist-tests.md

 <!-- !test exit 1 -->
 <!-- !test err invalid APALACHE_DIST -->
 ```
-error: Specified APALACHE_DIST /does/not/exist does not exist
+error: Specified APALACHE_DIST /does/not/exist does not exist.
 ```

 #### Setting a corrupted `APALACHE_DIST` produces an error